nairda2612/ChipsAhoy/README.md

-# ChIPs Ahoy: An automatic pipeline to process and analyze ChIP-seq data
+# ChIPs Ahoy: An automatic pipeline to process and analyse ChIP-seq data

 Authors: